nandininagaraj24/Repository-Viewer/README.md

 If the pattern matches and there exists an organization on Github with the entered name, The table Shows information about the repositories for the matched Organization.
-By default the response is sorted by name in ascending order
+By default the response is sorted by forks(popularity) in descending order

 If the entered Organization name does not match a repository, an empty table is shown.